 - scalable distribution and display of large amounts of data, with special reference to the cultural heritage assets.

-The project is complemented by a dissemination and training plan with three Summer Schools on Urban Informatics.
+The project is complemented by a dissemination and training plan with three Spring Schools on Urban Informatics.

 The project is part of a broader framework that aims to make Sardinia one of the most important regions in the development and application of innovative technologies for smart cities.
 In particular, project tests will be carried out by means of the computing and network infrastructures made available by the Joint Innovation Center - JIC, located in the scientific and technological park POLARIS (Pula, Cagliari), at a city spatial scale, through a collaboration with the City of Cagliari.